danilosierrac/contenthackday/README.md

 ###Why should my company/organisation should participate?

--You want people to use your API in a new funky way -You want to see what kind of cool integration potential your product has -You are curious to see why and where people can put content -You are generous
+*You want people to use your API in a new funky way *You want to see what kind of cool integration potential your product has *You are curious to see why and where people can put content -You are generous

 ###What kind of projects are you willing/expecting to see happen?

--I would love to see somebody Deploying a blog on a watch -I would love an app that deletes metadata from photos for privacy to exist -I would love an app that tells me where iBeacons are located and opt-in/out of them accessing my device
+*I would love to see somebody Deploying a blog on a watch *I would love an app that deletes metadata from photos for privacy to exist *I would love an app that tells me where iBeacons are located and opt-in/out of them accessing my device *Using smartphones and becoming devices to explore fiction-based locations in real time to unlock extra content.
--Using smartphones and becoming devices to explore fiction-based locations in real time to unlock extra content. -Getting your productivity suites to assist you from your wearables
+*Getting your productivity suites to assist you from your wearables

 ###Who owns the IP of the hacks?
 Every person who actively works on a project owns that project themselves.